How To Plant Rose Bush - Replanting Dormant Rose Plant

 If your soil is too heavy or too sandy, add some compost and humus to improve it.

-Carefully dig out dormant plant - try to remove plant with as much roots as possible.
+Carefully dig out dormant plant - try to remove the plant with as many roots as possible.

 Rose bush can be replanted during vegetation period, however, root ball must be as large as possible and after planting, entire plant must be kept in the shade.
 Also, pruning can help in reducing amount of leaves, leading to less water lost due to evaporation.